StacieL/doc/docs/DeployAppStore-RegisterAppleDeveloperProgramIndividual.md

 * Once you have your Apple ID, you can continue to Step 3.

 ## STEP 3.
-REGISTER AS A DEVELOPER
+Register as a developer

 * You can register as a developer [here](https://developer.apple.com/account/).